whamcloud/Online-Help/docs/Creating_new_lustre_fs_3_0.md

 ## IMPORTANT PREREQUISITES to creating an HA Lustre file system

-A high-availability Lustre file system managed by Manager for Lustre\* software requires that your entire storage system configuration and all  interfaces comply with a pre-defined configuration.
-Manager for Lustre\* software performs LNet configuration assuming that each server is connected to a high-performance data network, which is the Lustre network LNet.
+A high-availability Lustre* file system managed by Manager for Lustre\* software requires that your entire storage system configuration and all interfaces comply with a pre-defined configuration.
+Manager for Lustre\* software performs LNet configuration assuming that each server is connected to a high-performance data network, which is the Lustre* network LNet.
 For detailed information, see the section *High Availability Configuration Specification* in the *Manager for Lustre\* Software Installation Guide*.
-Also see the guide *Lustre\* Installation and Configuration using Manager for Lustre\* Software and OpenZFS*.
+You may also want to read *Lustre\* Installation and Configuration using Manager for Lustre\* Software and OpenZFS*.

 **Caution:** When initially setting up your storage system, take care in selecting block device names because these cannot be changed after the file system has been created using  Manager for Lustre\* software. **You should NOT make configuration changes to file system servers or their respective volumes/targets outside of Manager for Lustre\* software**.
 Doing so will defeat the ability of Manager for Lustre\* software to monitor or manage the file system, and will make the file system unavailable to clients.
 Re-labeling these device names during multipath configuration will break the HA configuration established by Manager for Lustre\* software.